dsaucez/SLICES/sopnode/ansible/README.md

 sudo apt install sshpass
 ```

-To interact with Netbox inventory, `pynetbox`, `PyYAML`, and `requests` are
+To interact with Netbox inventory, `netaddr`, `pynetbox`, `PyYAML`, and
-required.
+`requests` are required.
 They can be installed with pip as follow:

 ```
 pip3 install -r requirements.txt